Radon Action Level Calculator

 Source: US EPA, "A Citizen’s Guide to Radon."
 The action level is 4.0 pCi/L.

 Remember that all 99 Iowa counties are EPA Radon Zone 1, and the Iowa state average is around 8.5 pCi/L per Iowa HHS, so elevated results are common here.
 Testing is the only way to know your home’s level.
+If your result is at or above 4.0 pCi/L, the next step is radon mitigation in Iowa, and the cost guide covers what a system typically runs.

 Frequently Asked Questions